ragnvindr08/AgriAssistApp/README.md

 Offers detailed planting, care, and harvesting guides for various crops grown in the Philippines, based on best agricultural practices.

 ### 📈 Market Prices
-Displays daily crop price updates from top agricultural provinces to help farmers make informed selling decisions.
+Displays daily crop price updates from top agricultural provinces to help farmers make informed selling decisions and graphs.

 ### 🗣️ Farmer Forum
 A discussion space for farmers to share insights, ask questions, and learn from one another—community-driven agricultural learning.

 ### 📊 Analytics
-Visual tools and graphs to help track trends in weather, pricing, and farm performance for data-driven decision-making.
+Visualize the graph of Crop distribution.

 ### 🗺️ Map
-Interactive map showing nearby farming supply stores, marketplaces, agricultural offices, and climate zones.
+Interactive map showing Agricultural City.

 ### 📝 Reports Generation
-Generates downloadable reports summarizing farm activities, crop prices, and weather trends—useful for record-keeping and presentations.
+reports summarizing farm activities, crop prices, and weather trends—useful for record-keeping.

 ### 📚 Updated Sources
 Provides links to up-to-date government bulletins, research, and policy guidelines relevant to agriculture and food security.